mlcommons/croissant/README.md

 - [CKAN](https://ckan.org) supports Croissant through the [ckanext-dcat](https://github.com/ckan/ckanext-dcat) extension starting from version 2.3.0.
 The metadata is embedded in the dataset's page source and is also accessible through a dedicated endpoint.
 For datasets imported into the CKAN DataStore, the resources will expose Croissant's RecordSet objects, detailing data fields like column names and types.
 - [Dataverse](https://dataverse.org) offers an [addon](https://github.com/gdcc/exporter-croissant) to export datasets in Croissant format and embed Croissant directly in the HTML of dataset landing pages.

-## Licensing

-Croissant project code and examples are licensed under Apache 2.

 ## Governance

 Croissant is being developed by the community as a Task Force of the [MLCommons Association](http://mlcommons.org) Datasets Working Group.